sgxu79/CV/index.md

 - Minors: Applied Mathematics, Mathematics
 - Dean's list 2015 - 2017

 ## Skills

-R/Rstudio, SAS/IML, Python, Julia, Matlab, LaTeX, Markdown
+- R, Python (NumPy, pandas, scikit-learn, TensorFlow), SQL, SAS, Julia, MATLAB, Java, Git, LaTeX

 ## Certificate

+- • Neural Networks and Deep Learning
+- • Improving Deep Neural Networks: Hyperparameter Tuning, Regularization and Optimization
+- • Convolutional Neural Networks
+- • Sequence Models
 - • Certified Specialist: Base programming using SAS 9.4
 - • Certified Professional: Advanced programming using SAS 9.4

 ## Experience

 ### Career

+`Jun.
+2021 - Aug.
+2021`
+__Data Scientist Intern, AI Model Development | Wells Fargo | Remote__

+- • Built a supervised classifier to detect human/bot login attempt from blacklisted IPs.
+- • Researched on cutting-edge methods for highly imbalanced classification (2% event rate).
+- • Implemented **Random Undersampling Boosting** model that improves out-of-time KPI by 20%.

 `May 2019 - Present`
-__Internet of Things Intern | SAS Institute | Cary, NC__
+__Machine Learning Intern, Internet of Things | SAS Institute | Cary, NC__

-- • Researching on video foreground extraction using **Robust Principal Component Analysis (RPCA)**.
-- • Collaborating with NASA and applied RPCA on detecting wildfire in Amazon from satellite images.
+- • Research on Machine Learning algorithms for analyzing streaming image data.
-- • Wrote Python code to visualize and process hyperspectral images.
+- • Apply online outlier detection algorithms to video surveillance and remote sensing problems.

-`Aug.
-2019 - Present`
-__Head Teaching Assistant | North Carolina State University | Raleigh, NC__

-- • Supervising 19 instructors and graders for an introductory statistics course.
-- • Maintaining course website accessed by over 500 undergraduate students.
+- • Participate in DevOps of SAS procedures for statistical monitoring.

 `May 2019 - Jul.2019`
-__Biostatistics Intern | UNC Center for AIDS Research | Chapel Hill, NC__
+__Quantitative Intern, Biometrics | UNC Center for AIDS Research | Chapel Hill, NC__

-- • Researched on transporting outcomes from randomized trials to target population using bootstrap multiple imputation.
+- • Researched on transporting outcomes from randomized trials to target population using **Bootstrap Multiple Imputation**.
-- • Analyzed trial and cohort data to investigate correlation between suicidal thoughts and Efavirenz intake.
+- • Investigated the causal effect of Efavirenz intake, an HIV antiviral, on development of suicidal thoughts.
-- • Co-authored a manuscript and wrote R code for the analysis.
+- • Co-authored a journal paper and wrote R pipeline for the analysis.

 `Aug.
-2017 - May 2019`
+2017 - May 2021`
-__Lecturer | North Carolina State University | Raleigh, NC__
+__Graduate Student Lecturer | North Carolina State University | Raleigh, NC__

 - • Taught 3 sessions (35 students each) of undergraduate statistics course.
 - • Delivered entry-level concepts to students from various backgrounds with little or no exposure to statistics.
-- • Revamped course structure to help students learn in a more efficient and interactive way.

 ### Research

 `Jan.
+2021 - Present`
+__Bayesian Non-parametric Estimation of Causal Quantile Effects__

+- • Proposed a novel approach for causal inference on quantiles in the presence of many confounders.
+- • Approximated high-dimensional conditional outcome distribution using Bayesian Neural Network.

-2019 - Present`
+`Sep.
+2020 - Present`
-__Simultaneous Quantile Regression with Bayesian Neural Network__

-- • A thesis project focusing on **Bayesian nonparametric** method for simultaneous quantile estimation.
-- • Proposed innovative model that combines **monotonic spline** and **ReLU network**.
-- • Wrote Hamiltonian Monte Carlo simulation code using Python, R and STAN.

-`May 2019 - Aug.2019`
-__Multivariate anomaly detection using Canonical Variate Analysis__

-- • Investigated modern methods on real-time process monitoring and anomaly detection.
+__Online Blind Separation of High Frequency Sources__

-- • Researched on classical and kernel canonical variate analysis (CVA) and wrote prototype code in SAS/IML.
+- • Researched on online and batch algorithms of independent component analysis (ICA).
-- • Achieved over 98% detection rate on two chemical process control benchmark datasets.

-`Aug.
-2018 - Dec.
-2018`
-__Robust Bayesian Forecasting with State-Space models__
+- • Applied ICA to recover source signals from mixtures, such as speech, music, and image data.
+- • Implemented an ICA-based statistic for time series change point detection.

+`Sep.
+2019 - Aug.
+2020`
+__Online Unsupervised Wildfire Detection using Satellite Images__

+- • Proposed novel wildfire detection and cloud masking algorithms for multispectral satellite imagery.
+- • Successfully monitored recent California wildfires, achieving competitive precision.
-- • Leader of a group project targeting innovative Bayesian imputation and forecasting method for water usage data.
+- • Co-authored a conference paper and wrote Python pipeline for the analysis.

-- • Conducted extensive literature review on Bayesian time series and hierarchical modelling.
+`Jan.
+2019 - Aug.
+2021`
+__Bayesian Non-parametric Quantile Process Regression__

-- • Proposed a method that is proven to be more flexible and can better forecast non-gaussian time series.
+- • Proposed a novel method for simultaneous estimation of non-crossing, non-linear quantile curves.
+- • Implemented model agnostics tool to extract marginal quantile effects from black-box regression model.
+- • Identified pregnancy-related factors that are influential on low and high birth weight.

 <!-- ### Footer

-Last updated: Oct 2019 -->
+Last updated: Aug.
+2021 -->